 Before electronic room keys were available, hotels opened with regular keys just like so many other doors that locked.
 A key that was lost or taken home meant a lock that had to be changed out.
 But if the key came back, the lock could potentially be used again.
 Guaranteeing to pay the postage in order to get the key back was worth the expense.

-Of course, electronic keys are generally what is used nowadays, even at mom & pop places.
-So it’s rare, although not impossible to see a place with postage paid room keys, least of all in the U.S.
+Of course, electronic keys are generally used nowadays, even at mom & pop places.
+So it’s rare, although not impossible to see a place with postage-paid room keys, least of all in the U.S.

-BTW, I checked and the Tamanca Motel, as seen in the photos above, is long gone.
-It was a standalone hotel and eventually became a Best Western, and then an Economy Lodge.
-After that it apparently was razed and something else got built there.
+BTW, I checked and the Tamanca Motel, as seen in the photos above, is long gone (here’s what it looked like).
+It was a standalone hotel and eventually became a Best Western, and then the Economy Motor Lodge – Downtown, and “That ain’t dere no mo’.”
+After that, it apparently was razed and the space became a 3-story building currently used by University Medical Center New Orleans.

 3. Key Cubbies